singerdmx/flutter-quill/doc/migration.md

 }
 ```

-8. Other Improvemenets
+8. Other Improvements

-You don't need anything to get this done, we have used const more when possible, removed unused evenets, flutter best practices, convert to stateless widgets when possible, use better ways to listen for changes example:
+You don't need anything to get this done, we have used const more when possible, removed unused events, flutter best practices, converted to stateless widgets when possible, used better ways to listen for changes example:

  instead of